huber2/msc_project/README.md

 ### analysis
-This is were we plot the results of the experiments
+This is were we plot the results of the experiments.
+ - In the notebook [`draw_results.ipynb`](./analysis/results/draw_results.ipynb), we plot the figures of results used in the report.

 ### data
 Please see the OneDrive link.
 The `data`directory is empty because of storage limit.
 This is were we store the demonstration data, the pytorch models of the control policy and the raw data of the results.